emontzkajnl/livability/wp-content/plugins/block-visibility/readme.txt

 The **one exception** to this is the Screen Size block controls.
 Visibility by screen size requires the use of CSS.
 This CSS is loaded to the front end of your site if, and only if, these controls are enabled.
 You can opt to disable this CSS and add the necessary styles yourself.
 Visit the plugin [Knowledge Base](https://blockvisibilitywp.com/knowledge-base/how-to-use-the-screen-size-control/?bv_query=readme&utm_source=block_visibility&utm_medium=plugin&utm_campaign=readme) to learn more.

 == Changelog ===

+= 3.4.0 - 2024-04-01 =

+**Added**

+* [Date & Time] Add the ability to set seasonal (year-agnostic) schedules.

+**Changed**

+* Update Playground blueprint with improved demo content.
+* Update "Tested up to" to WordPress 6.5.
+* Update "Requires at least" to WordPress 6.3.
+* To use conditional opacity, you now must also have conditional indicators active.
+* Set rewrites to false for the `visibility_preset` post type.
+* Update the deprecated `__experimentalGetSettings` function with the stable `__getSettings` version.
+* [WooCommerce] When retrieving orders, both processing and completed orders are now included.

+**Fixed**

+* Fix enqueue styles console errors by enqueuing the conditional indicator stylesheet using `enqueue_block_assets`.

 = 3.3.0 - 2024-01-18 =